Seýdi: Geography

 Seýdi lies on the edge of the Transuguz Desert, 70 kilometers NW of Türkmenabat on the left bank of the Amu Darya.
 The city houses the headquarters of the Amudarya State Nature Reserve, including a museum.

 Economy

-The lifeline of the city remains the Seydi refinery, which was built during the late Soviet period to process oil, piped from Siberia; it remains one of Turkmenistan's only two oil refineries.
-Since the collapse of Soviet Union, the Seydi refinery has been reintegrated with the Kokdumalak, Yashyldepe, Yoloten, and Kerwen oil-fields.
+The lifeline of the city remains the Seýdi refinery, which was built during the late Soviet period to process oil, piped from Siberia; it remains one of Turkmenistan's only two oil refineries.
+Since the collapse of Soviet Union, the Seýdi refinery has been reintegrated with the Kokdumalak, Ýaşyldepe, Ýolöten, and Kerwen oil-fields.
 The unit processed about half a million tonnes of oil in 2020; among the products were gasoline, asphalt, and diesel.